 Head down to this well-developed beach and surf spot on the southwestern coast of Bali’s Bukit peninsula, which still Read More»

 Garuda Wisnu Kencana, or GWK for short, is a cultural park on Bali’s hilly southern coast famous for the ongoing Read More»

 The shopping scene in Jimbaran is an eclectic one.
-There’s fashion boutiques, jewellery shops and specialty stores lining its main streets.
+There are fashion boutiques, jewellery shops and specialty stores lining its main streets.
 You’ll also find a bustling traditional fresh market in the heart of the village.
 That means you can get both first-class products as well as a taste of local life, depending on where you go.
 If either of those prospects sounds like your idea of a good time, we suggest checking out the following must-see shopping venues.

 Jenggala Keramik, often referred to as simply ‘Jenggala’, is an internationally renowned Bali-based glass and Read More»

 Jimbaran Market in Bali

 Make a stop at this traditional market on your visits to Jimbaran or Uluwatu, where you can shop for fresh fruits and Read More»